webforj/webforj-documentation/docs/styling/getting_started.md

 Similar to the App class's methods, the DWCJ contains annotations which allow for the use of external and local stylesheets as well.

 :::caution
-These annotations are only available to classes which extend the `AbstractControl` class, as annotations are processed only when a class is attached to a panel.
+These annotations are only available to classes which extend the `AbstractComponent` class, as annotations are processed only when a class is attached to a panel.
 For classes in which this is not the case, use the previously mentioned `App` class's method.
 :::

 To annotate the injection of an external CSS file, use the `@StyleSheet()` annotation.